Inhalt

 If the upgrade you want is costly – for example, $6 for bold, make sure you monitor its success and calculate your return on investment.
 There’s no point paying for an upgrade that doesn’t increase your bottom line.

-When you sell a product on eBay, you will be charged a final value fee whether the sale completes or not.
+When you sell a product on eBay, you will be charged a final value fee whether the sale is completed or not.
 However, that doesn’t necessarily mean you have to pay that fee.
 In some cases, you will be eligible for a refund.

 • If you have a non-paying buyer